Thames Tideway Tunnel: Sewage treatment works modernisation

 These intend to improve the standard to which the sewage is treated, thus improving the Tideway's water quality.

 Acton to Stratford

-The final part is the Thames Tideway Tunnel.
-When built, it intercepts the outflows from London's most polluting CSOs, stores them and directs (conveys) them to sewage treatment works for processing.
+The final part is the Thames Tideway Tunnel, which intercepts outflows from London's most polluting CSOs, stores them and directs (conveys) them to sewage treatment works for processing.

 Thames Tideway Tunnel planning and consultation

 Initial design and phase 1 consultation

 Following the Thames Tideway Strategic Study, Thames Water consulted with relevant authorities to get feedback from stakeholders who would potentially be affected by the construction of the Thames Tideway Tunnel.
 Thames Water sought feedback on the proposed tunnel routes and potential locations of construction sites.